Glossary and Abbreviations

 -

-Environments can be degraded through both natural and human processes resulting in the destruction of natural habitats, species extinction and the depletion of natural resources such as air, soil or water.
+Environments can be degraded through both natural processes (such as severe weather events or volcanic eruptions) and human processes (such as pollution or logging).
+It can result in the destruction of natural habitats, species extinctions and the loss of ecosystem services.

 -